 Faculty-led programmes for freshmen to explore themes of the Common Curriculum in a broader context outside the traditional classroom.

 The Common Curriculum at Yale-NUS College provides students with a remarkable liberal arts foundation that promotes inquiry through a variety of fields from multiple perspectives.
 This common learning experience offers a unique opportunity to explore issues that lie at the intersection of the Social Sciences, Humanities and Natural Sciences and to transcend disciplinary boundaries.
 During Week 7 LABs, students, faculty and staff engage in learning projects of up to a week that explore themes of the Common Curriculum in a broader context, in an interdisciplinary way and in a different setting than the traditional classroom.
 The week culminates in a symposium, where students and faculty share the insights and knowledge they’ve gleaned with each other and members of the Yale-NUS community.

-Week 7 LABs are a faculty-generated initiative, piloted in collaboration with the Centre for International and Professional Experience, that seeks to encourage collaboration across disciplines, make the walls of our classrooms as permeable as possible, highlight themes of the Common Curriculum and their application in the world and introduce students to our faculty’s scholarship in a less formal setting.
+Week 7 LABs are a faculty-generated initiative, piloted in collaboration with the Centre for International & Professional Experience, that seek to encourage collaboration across disciplines, to make the walls of our classrooms as permeable as possible, to highlight themes of the Common Curriculum and their application in the world and to introduce students to our faculty’s scholarship in a less formal setting.
 Week 7 takes place half-way through the first term of the first year, replacing midterm week.
-Founded in the inaugural year, the College has fielded dozens of Week 7 LAB projects many of which were Singapore-based while others have incorporated an international component.
+Founded in the inaugural year, the College has fielded dozens of Week 7 LAB projects, many of which were Singapore-based while others have incorporated an international component.

 In 2019, 246 freshmen will participate in 13 Week 7 LAB projects.